 5. Study the VIPs List

 Ask your clients to create VIP lists so that you can familiarize yourself with the important people on the day of the wedding.
+Even the best wedding photo plan falls apart if you are focusing on the wrong people!
 This proves beneficial in two ways:

 - Personalized experience: By familiarizing yourself with the VIPs, you can call them by name and get to know them better throughout the day.
 Remember, the client’s experience is of the utmost importance, and personalizing that experience by “knowing” the VIPs will resonate with your clients.